 This is best as a full day workshop, though could be done as a half day workshop is required - though will be a little rushed.
 We introduce the ideas behind Lego Serious Play™ and how these may be adapted to use in your own teaching practices.
 The day is very much hands-on, with theory covered in between Lego builds.
 This workshop suits small groups best, with 20 people at most, less for a half day version.
 I bring all materials required, including plenty of Lego.
 I can also arrange for all attendees to have Lego to take away with them, depending on location and cost.
 (Note.
 I am not associated with Lego in any way!)

-This is a full day workshop, though could be adapted to be 2 or 3 part-day visits to facilitate groups creating their own materials.
+This is a half day or full day workshop, though could also be adapted to be 2 or 3 part-day visits to facilitate groups creating their own materials.
 We spend the majority of the day prototyping educational escape room type activities, using a scaffolded approach developed by myself.
 All attendees receive a workbook to help them follow the process again in future.
 I bring all materials required for the workshop, including a small amount of prototyping materials.
-This workshop suits up to 30 people, best with 10-20.
+This workshop suits up to 30 people, best with 10-20 (small additional cost for more than 20 people).
 It requires plenty of space, with attendees working in groups of 3-5 people all day.
 Although I bring enough basic prototyping equipment for everyone to use, attendees may benefit from having their own devices (iPads, laptops, etc.) to research and create puzzles.

 This can be a half day or full day workshop.
 Covers a range of creative and playful teaching techniques, which can be adapted according to the needs of the attendees.
 Typically we would cover collage and drawing; model making; and using narrative / storytelling.
 Each technique is introduced with an example that attendees try, then they reflect upon the method and consider how that might apply to their own teaching practice.
 Depending on numbers of attendees, a half day workshop might focus on one technique (possibly 2), whereas a full day workshop will cover 3 or 4.
 Normally best with 15-30 attendees, with more than 30 attendees I would have to bring a co-facilitator with me, which will add to costs.
 Attendees carry out a mixture of individual and group work during the workshop, ideally in groups of 3-6 people.